SawFowl/RegionGuard/README.md

 /rg sellblocks <Volume> - Selling the limit of blocks for game currency.
 /rg sellclaims <Volume> - Selling the limit of claims for game currency.
 /rg sellsubdivisions <Volume> - Selling the limit of subdivisions for game currency.
+/rg setlimitblocks <Player> <Volume> - Selling the limit of blocks for game currency.
+/rg setlimitclaims <Player> <Volume> - Selling the limit of claims for game currency.
+/rg setlimitsubdivisions <Player> <Volume> - Selling the limit of subdivisions for game currency.
 ```

 #### Region member types: